Vipcube/dockercli-aws-kubectl-helm/README.md

-# Docker Image CLI with AWS EKS
+# Docker Image CLI with AWS, K8S

 The hardest container image to find on public repositories is the one I want, but it always seems to be missing a part.
 Therefore, I decided to build it myself. :sunglasses: